StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

 === "TheHive On-prem"

     !!! warning "Requirements"
-        This procedure assumes that you have already installed TheHive using the [step-by-step installation guide](../installation/step-by-step-installation-guide.md) and that TheHive is up and running.
+        This procedure assumes that you have already installed TheHive and that TheHive is up and running.

     1. Open your web browser.